 PhD in Social Welfare Program

-Program Learning Outcomes:
+Program Learning Outcomes

-The PhD Program in Social Welfare is guided by our objective of graduating social work scholars and educators who:
+The PhD in Social Welfare program is guided by our objective of graduating social work scholars and educators who:

 • Deepen our understanding of social problems and their solutions